labcbb/sRNA/README.md

 ```
 cat("Starting analysis...\n\n")

+## Please note that this is the grouping information.
+If your grouping is not in this place, it needs to be modified

 group_df <- readr::read_tsv("./CaseStudy/group_info.txt")
 group <- group_df$group
 names(group) <- group_df$sample

 # read sRNA output
+## Please note that this is quantitative data.
+If your data is not in this place, it needs to be modified

 data = readr::read_tsv("./results/total/result.txt")
 # data$sample <- gsub("_1", "", data$sample)
 data <- data[,-(2:3)]